vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 THE LORD SIVA is not limited the way we humans are.
 Theological de scriptions of Siva emphasize that the many limitations we experience as  embodied human beings in a state of bondage do not in any way affect  Siva.
 Human beings are limited in time; Siva is eternal, without beginning,  middle, or end.
 Our human bodies are confined in space; Siva is pervasive,  omnipresent.
 As paSus, we are constrained by fetters; Siva is eternally with out mala, liberated without beginning.
 Humans are characteristically agi tated by psychic disturbances, alternately attracted and repulsed by the  things of the world; Siva is completely calm.
 We humans are always de pendent on and subordinate to other beings; Siva is the one completely  independent, autonomous being.
 Humans possess finite capacities; Siva's  powers of knowledge and action are infinite.
 Ultimately, Siva is not  bounded even by our capacity to conceptualize him.
 Siva is the one "whose  domain surpasses our speech and mind."

-Such a transcendent god cannot, according to Saiva siddhanta, be wor shiped directly.
+Such a transcendent god cannot, according to Śaiva siddhanta, be wor shiped directly.
 He cannot be said to have a particular form, and it is not  possible for humans to meditate upon or offer worship to a completely form less being.
 According to a text quoted by Aghorasiva, "It is only to the  extent that You possess a visible form that one is able to approach You.
-The  intellect cannot approach something lacking any visible form."1 Yet for  Saiva worship to take place, it is absolutely necessary that Siva enter into  the ritual domain.
+The  intellect cannot approach something lacking any visible form."1 Yet for  Śaiva worship to take place, it is absolutely necessary that Siva enter into  the ritual domain.
 He must be present to receive the offerings of his  worshiper.

 This is the problem at the heart of invocation (avahana): how does one  summon a divinity that is by definition limitless into a limited sphere of  ritual, so that a bound human of limited powers may offer him worship?
 The  problem is both theological and procedural, a concern for both knowledge  and action.
-And the solution Saiva siddhanta texts offer, likewise, provides  both a way of knowing Siva and of invoking his presence.
+And the solution Śaiva siddhanta texts offer, likewise, provides  both a way of knowing Siva and of invoking his presence.

 THE THEOLOGY OF SIVA'S PRESENCE